williamthazard/schicksalslied/README.md

 11) playhead position on w/tape
 12) clock synch divisions for all of the above

-Unlike krahenlied, schicksalsleid can also play w/syn's 4 voices.
-W/syn's "this" and "that" inputs will be set up to modulate its "ramp" and "curve" parameters, respectively, by default.
-Other aspects of w/syn's timbre can be shaped in the parameters menu.<br>
+Unlike krahenlied, schicksalsleid can also play w/syn’s 4 voices or a karplus-strong string synthesizer in w/del mode.
+W/syn’s “this” and “that” inputs will be set up to modulate its “ramp” and “curve” parameters, respectively, by default.
+Other timbral parameters can be shaped in the parameters menu.
+They can also be modulated with LFOs.<br>

 <b>A Note on Clock Divs</b>